secretstartups/handbook/fellow/shadow/index.html.md

 * Don't plan to do any of your usual work.
 Tell your team you're on paid time off.
 * The company will pay for travel and hotel when the programs returns to in-person.
 * While the rotations are weekly, they do not occur every week.
-* Engineering Fellows reside in US Pacific Time and Central European Time zones.
+* Engineering Fellows reside in U.S. Pacific Time and Central European Time zones.
 Ideally, select a rotation with a Fellow close to your time zone.

 ### Eligibility